danimedi/danimedi.github.io/about.md

   <img src="/assets/images/20211224_002701.jpg" height="350">
 </div><br>

 I was born and raised in Arequipa, Peru.
 For most of my life, sports were my priority; however, my main focus now is my career.
-I completed my undergraduate studies in Human Medicine in 2023.
+I graduated from Human Medicine in 2024.
 I am now a licensed physician in Peru.

 ## Things I am Working On

-1. Gaining experience and knowledge in research to complete some projects and strengthen my profile as a researcher.
+1. Currently in the process of applying for medical residency in the United States.
-2. Seeking clinical and research experience opportunities with the goal of pursuing a medical residency in the United States.
+2. Preparing for the USMLE Step 3.
-3. Studying to take the USMLE Step 3.
+3. Working on several research projects on various topics.
 4. Writing and sharing diverse content through my [website](https://danimedi.com) and my [YouTube channel](https://www.youtube.com/@danimedi555).

 ## My CV